kj3moraes/QCryptography/README.md

 # QOptimization
-A repository containing some experiments with Qiskit's Quantum Optimization module.
-Most of the codes are conversions of MiniZinc programs from my Basic Modelling for Discrete Optimization course from Coursera by UMelbourne and CUHK.
+This repository contains quantum variants of some of the discrete optimization models that I built via MiniZinc programs from my Basic Modelling for Discrete Optimization course from Coursera by UMelbourne and CUHK.
+It makes use of the Qiskit Quantuam Optimization Module.
 The optimization models are for the following problems :
 * Banquet Festival Problem
 * Prisoner Arrangment Problem
 * ...